stronnag/wayfarer/README.md

 * Modern GNOME desktop (Arch, Fedora, Debian Testing, Ubuntu 22.04)
 * Wayland or Xorg
-* Pipewire / Pusleaudio / libportal (XDG Desktop Portal)
+* Pipewire / Pulseaudio / libportal (XDG Desktop Portal)
 * Wireplumber recommended

-Does not support other desktops.
+In X11 mode, it may support other desktops (untested); in Wayland mode, it does NOT support other desktops.

 Requires: